Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Additional Experiments

 Section \ref{exp:case study} shows how the node classification accuracy changes for nodes of different degrees with the number of layers on Citeseer.
 Here, we provide more details of this experiment and give the results on another dataset, Cora.

-\textbf{Datasets.} According to Thm.~\ref{theorem: initial_stage} and~\ref{theorem: developing stage}, in order to see both the initial and the developing stage, we need to use homophily datasets.
-Recall that in heterophily data, $\hat{h_i}<0.5$ for all the nodes, so the initial stage does not exist and only case 2 applies.
+\textbf{Datasets.} According to Thm.~\ref{theorem: initial_stage} and~\ref{theorem: developing stage}, in order to see both the initial and the developing stage, we need to use homophilous datasets.
+In heterophilous datasets, most nodes satisfy case 1, so the initial stage does not exist.

-\textbf{Measurement of effective homophily $\pmb{\hat{h_i}}$.} In a multi-class setting, effective homophily $\hat{h_i}$ is defined as the portion of neighbors whose features are inside the decision boundary of class $\chi(v_i)$.
-To align this with our theorems---which apply to binary classification---, the decision boundary is defined as the curve that maximizes the margins between the initial features in different classes.
-In binary classification, the decision boundary is the origin.

-To estimate the effective homophily $\hat{h_i}$, we measure the portion of neighbors that have the same ground truth label as $v_i$ and are correctly classified.
-We use this ratio to approximate the neighbors whose features are still inside the decision boundary of class $\chi(v_i)$.
-Following our theory, we estimate $\hat{h_i}$ \textbf{before} the last propagation takes place and analyze its impact on the accuracy of the final layer.
-In more detail, we obtain the node features before the last propagation from a trained vanilla GCN~\cite{kipf2016semi} and then perform a linear transformation using the weight matrix and bias vector from the last layer.
-Then, we use the transformed features to classify the neighbors of node $v_i$ and compute $\hat{h_i}$.
-We note that we leverage the intermediate features only for the estimation of $\hat{h_i}$; the accuracy of the final layer is still measured using the outputs from the final layer.
+\textbf{Measurement of effective homophily $\pmb{\heterophilyil}$.} To estimate the effective homophily $\heterophilyil$, we measure the portion of neighbors that have the same ground truth label as $v_i$ and are correctly classified.
+Following our theory, we estimate $\heterophilyil$ \textbf{before} the last propagation takes place and analyze its impact on the accuracy of the final layer.
+In more detail, we obtain the node representations before the last propagation from a trained vanilla GCN~\cite{kipf2016semi} and then perform a linear transformation using the weight matrix and bias vector from the last layer.
+Then, we use the transformed representations to classify the neighbors of node $v_i$ and compute $\heterophilyil$.
+We note that we leverage the intermediate representations only for the estimation of $\heterophilyil$; the accuracy of the final layer is still measured using the outputs from the final layer.